Merrill Edge vs. Fidelity

 Tradable Products

-• Funds (closed-end, exchange-traded, and mutual) • Stocks, including ADRs, REITs, and OTC stocks • Option contracts • Bonds and other fixed-income investments
+• Funds (closed-end, exchange-traded, and mutual) • Stocks, including ADRs, REITs, and OTC shares • Options • Bonds and other fixed-income products

 Cash Management

-Fidelity, Merrill Edge, and Schwab are not just brokerages.
-They also have helpful cash management features.
-Merrill Edge gives you free checkwriting and a debit card, but if you use the card at an ATM outside Bank of America’s network, you’ll pay fees.
+Fidelity, Merrill Edge, and Schwab offer more than just investing tools.
+They also include useful cash-management features.
+Merrill Edge provides free checkwriting and a debit card, though out-of-network ATM withdrawals (outside Bank of America) come with fees.

-At Fidelity and Merrill Edge, debit cards and checks are connected right to your brokerage account.
-Schwab uses Schwab Bank for these features, but both Fidelity and Merrill Edge have FDIC sweep programs.
+At Fidelity and Merrill Edge, debit cards and checks connect directly to brokerage accounts.
+Schwab instead uses Schwab Bank, while FDIC-sweep programs are available at both Fidelity and Merrill Edge.

 Winner: Very close overall